-Corner-cutting biases will be especially likely when people are in a hurry or are cognitively depleted, something very common in many organizations.
-The key issue with cornercutting biases is that people take the easy path.
+Expedience biases will be especially likely when people are in a hurry or are cognitively depleted, something very common in many organizations.
+The key issue with Expedience biases is that people take the easy path.
 There is no incentive to think more deeply and search for a wider possible set of solutions.
 If people do think more deeply, they may be able to make better decisions.
 In this instance, the goal is to create some kind of incentive for individuals to identify their own mistakes.
-In other words, we suggest a mitigation strategy of increasing the motivation to engage our "System 2," activating the brain's braking system (i.e., ventrolateral prefrontal cortex [VLPFC] [Lieberman, 2009]), resulting in more deliberative and thoughtful decisionmaking, and inhibiting our quick, reflexive "System 1" - our brain's tendency to engage easy, less-cognitively effortful habits and default responses.
+In other words, we suggest a mitigation strategy of increasing the motivation to engage our System 2, activating the brain's braking system (i.e., ventrolateral prefrontal cortex [VLPFC], Lieberman, 2009), resulting in more deliberative and thoughtful decision-making, and inhibiting our guick, reflexive System 1-our brain's tendency to engage easy, less-cognitively effortful habits and default responses.

-In the example above, the sales rep is experiencing unconscious corner-cutting biases, technically known as availability bias (making a decision based on the information that comes to mind most quickly instead of on objective information) and anchoring bias (relying too heavily on the first piece of information offered when making a decision).
+In the example above, the sales rep is experiencing unconscious Expedience biases, technically known as availability bias (making a decision based on the information that comes to mind most quickly instead of on objective information) and anchoring bias (relying too heavily on the first piece of information offered when making a decision).
 A process that might work here would be for the sales rep to lay out the logic of his decision step-by-step and be encouraged to find any potential flaw in his logic, with his manager providing clear motivation and positive reinforcement that finding flaws in one's thinking is a sign of strength.